ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/uk-price-paid.md

 ## Let's Speed Up Queries Using Projections {#speedup-with-projections}

 [Projections](../../sql-reference/statements/alter/projection.md) allow you to improve query speeds by storing pre-aggregated data in whatever format you want.
 In this example, we create a projection that keeps track of the average price, total price, and count of properties grouped by the year, district and town.
-At execution time, ClickHouse will use your projection if it thinks the projection can improve the performance fo the query (you don't have to do anything special to use the projection - ClickHouse decides for you when the projection will be useful).
+At query time, ClickHouse will use your projection if it thinks the projection can improve the performance of the query (you don't have to do anything special to use the projection - ClickHouse decides for you when the projection will be useful).

 ### Build a Projection {#build-projection}